-Meatballs are a Versatile Option for Appetizers and Main Dish Meals
+Meatballs are a Versatile Option for Appetizers and Entrees

 One of my favorite things about meatballs is the ability to make them in advance of an event and freeze them.
 When I'm ready to entertain, I can then toss them into the slow cooker, top with sauce and gently simmer.
 Serving them in this way takes the fuss out of entertaining and allows me to enjoy my guests company, too.
 These Asian inspired meatballs are juicy and tender and have just the right amount of sweet and spice.
 They're Chinese take out inspiration done right at home.